 The American Academy of Ophthalmology adds that for most diabetics, diabetic retinopathy in some form may be nearly unavoidable.
 The Wisconsin Epidemiologic Study of Diabetic Retinopathy (WESDR) followed both Type 1 and Type 2 diabetic patients over the course of 20 years, finding that 99 percent of patients with Type 1 diabetes and 60 percent of Type 2 diabetics had signs of at least some degree or retinopathy.
 Maintaining annual visits with your eye doctor can help monitor your overall eye health, however, and provide an opportunity for your physician to notice any problems early before the disease can progress.

-Schedule Your Visit at Ross Eye Institute
+Schedule Your Diabetic Eye Exam at Ross Eye Institute